Why the Swiss Ice Hockey National Team Can No Longer Wear the Swiss Coat of Arms – A Legal Dispute Explained

 There is no federal permission

-The Swiss Ice Hockey Federation could also have applied for an exemption by the end of 2018 in order to continue using the Swiss coat of arms on the jerseys of national teams.
+The Swiss Ice Hockey Federation might also have applied for an exemption by the end of 2018 in order to continue using the Swiss coat of arms on the jerseys of national teams.
 However, the federal government is now taking the position that the ice hockey association failed to submit a justified application on time.

 The coat of arms dispute raged here too

 Specifically, this means: The Nati players are no longer allowed to wear the Swiss coat of arms on their chest.
 There is no permission from the federal authorities for this.
-Misuse of the coat of arms could result in a prison sentence of one year or a fine.
+Misuse of the coat of arms might result in a prison sentence of one year or a fine.

 It’s not that far yet.
 “We have been in contact with the highest authorities since 2018 and have been assured of support several times,” says Patrick Bloch (38), CEO of the Swiss Ice Hockey Federation.
 “The necessary change in the law can only be implemented through both chambers, which is why we sought contact with the chairman of the Parliamentary Sports Group.”